c2theg/DDoS_Information_Sharing/README.md

         Arguments sent to it.  getSources.py can also be run directly by the user, for debugging and testing.
 The config.json file has a few options for debugging, and logging
         Locally to view the output it is sending to the remote collection server.

-        getSources.py takes in 1 parameter.
-Which is the arbor alert id.
+        getSources.py takes in 3 parameters.
+           -c <CONFIG.JSON URL>
+           -v (Vendor  - Arbor is the only one currently) -a (Alert ID)
         Here is an example on how to run it directly.

         python2 ./getSources.py -c /home/ubuntu/DDoS/config.json -v arbor -a 123456